 Born in Glasgow, Scotland, he graduated from The University of Glasgow in Arts and Theology.
-After completing his Master of Arts and his Bachelor’s of Divinity in Glasgow, he subsequently pursued post graduate studies both at The University of Nairobi in Kenya, and at Princeton Theological Seminary in New York.
+After completing his Master of Arts and his Bachelor’s of Divinity in Glasgow, he subsequently pursued post graduate studies both at The University of Nairobi in Kenya, and at Princeton Theological Seminary in New Jersey.

 After his ordination in 1982, Barry served in two different parishes in Scotland before moving to St. Columba’s in London.
 In February 2009 he became minister of Christ Church, Warwick, Bermuda.
 On the 27th February 2015 he was Inducted to the Cathedral Church of St Machar in Aberdeen.